wschaef/architecture-kata-2023/architecture.md

 ## Whitebox Overall System (C4-Level2)

-This corresponds to C4 Model Level 2 [System Context diagram](https://c4model.com/#ContainerDiagram).
-It describes the system as a whitebox concentrating on the components inside the system their dependencies to external systems.
+This aligns with Level 2 of the C4 Model, specifically the [System Context diagram](https://c4model.com/#ContainerDiagram).
+This diagram provides an internal view of the system, focusing on its components and their interactions with external systems.
+In our system, we equate containers with domains, and both terms are used interchangeably.

 ![Container Diagram](diagrams/Container.drawio.svg)